 Silverado Shift Interlock Solenoid Bypass: How to Do

-The main components are controlling the shifter unlocking and locking features are the vehicle ignition switch, the shift interlock solenoid.
+The main components are controlling the shifter unlocking and locking features are the vehicle ignition switch, and the shift interlock solenoid.

 As well as, the stoplight switch or the brake light.
 As these components fail, you are unable to move the shifter.

 Additionally, in case the battery of the vehicle is dead, it adds to more trouble.